nanodeath/godot/README.md

 # Minimal Godot Engine Docker image

-This image is based on a minimal Alpine Linux image that includes glibc.
-It provides the official Linux server 64-bit 2.1.2-stable build of Godot Engine along with the official templates.
+This image is based on the slim version of the Debian jessie image.
+It provides the official Linux server 64-bit 2.1.4-stable build of Godot Engine along with the official templates.

 The primary application is for automating Godot Engine builds.